MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/dependency-versions.md

 ### Tilde ranges
 > Approximately equivalent to version

-Using tilder is _more_ restrictive than caret, as it locks the major and minor versions.
+Using tilde is _more_ restrictive than caret, as it locks the major and minor versions.

 ```
 ~1.2.3 := >=1.2.3 <1.(2+1).0 := >=1.2.3 <1.3.0